 4. Trikonasana (Triangle Pose)

-Trikonasana, also called the Triangle Pose, is named so because it resembles a triangle.
-This is one of the best yoga poses for immune system.
-This asana requires you to keep your eyes open while doing it to maintain balance.
-This beginner level Vinyasa style yoga pose requires you to hold it for 30 seconds.
-It is best to do the asana in the morning as you are energized and the food is digested completely.
+Trikonasana, also called Triangle Pose, is named so because it resembles a triangle.
+This is one of the best yoga poses for the immune system.
+Hold this beginner level Vinyasa-style yoga pose for 30 seconds or five to ten deep breaths.
+It is best to do the asana in the morning as you are energized, and the food is digested completely.
+But, as with the other poses, find what time works best for you – 2-3 hours before or after a meal.

-Benefits: Trikonasana improves the blood flow in your body.
-It cures indigestion, reduces blood pressure, and increases concentration and balance.
-It calms your mind and takes the stress away.
-Trikonasana burns fat and reduces obesity.
+Benefits: Trikonasana can improve circulation in your body.
+It may aid digestion, reduce blood pressure, and improve concentration and balance.
+It calms your mind and reduces stress.

 To know more about the pose and how to do it, click here: Trikonasana